jackaaburk/ITE256/Firebase.md

 3. Now, after running your main .py file, the objects should be sent and viewable in the real-time database.

-> Other FireBase functions can be used to remove and modify objects.
+> Other FireBase functions can be used to remove and modify objects with remove() or update().